We Focus on Serving Physicians in The Triangle, Piedmont, & Coastal Regions

 Follow the link here to get started!
 Our discussions will be the first Monday of every month.
-January 4th, 2021 will kick off with our first discussion topic, “Failure to Plan for the Biology of Behavior,” which is an excerpt from my friend, Dr. Vicki Rackner M.D.’s book, “The 9 Money Mistakes Doctors Make.”
+Our current discussion topic is, “Failure to Plan for the Biology of Behavior,” which is an excerpt from my friend, Dr. Vicki Rackner M.D.’s book, “The 9 Money Mistakes Doctors Make.”

 Link – https://www.linkedin.com/groups/12051454/ to the Forum

 My very best to you and your family – have a great holiday and a happy year!

 “It’s More than a Financial Plan; It’s a Lifestyle Choice that’s Purpose Driven”

 You wouldn’t diagnose a patient without getting a full medical history and running labs.
 Why would you diagnose your financial situation and make life altering financial decisions without taking the same level of care?

 If your doctor demanded you commit to allowing only them to treat you before they gave you the diagnosis, would you be comfortable?

 Unfortunately, both of those situations are very common with doctors and in the financial planning industry.

 Whether it’s your retirement portfolio or a stubborn infection, you need to approach the situation exactly as you were trained: diagnose before you treat.
 And, it would be unethical to only provide a diagnosis with strings attached to pay for the treatment afterwards.

 I started my adult life in the medical industry as a mental health counselor and respiratory therapist.
 I’ve even had my respiratory research published.